10 Days Jewish Tour – Morocco Jewish Heritage Tour in 2023

 Make a short stop in Zaouia Cheikh.
 This is one of the 30 damns that are scheduled to be built in Morocco by 2030.
 The idea originating with Hassan II to build one dam a year to irrigate the country is being carried on by the current King Mohammed VI.

 Day 7: Marrakech Guides Historical Tour, City Visit, Yves Saint Laurent Gardens & Berber Museum, UNESCO Sites & Jewish Heritage Sites

 Visit Marrakech’s Gardens, Palaces, and Jewish Heritage Sites.
 The Majorelle Gardens & Berber Museum

 The Majorelle Gardens, previously the Jardin Bou Saf, bears its name from its original creator, Jacques Majorelle, the French expatriate artist who was born in Nancy France in 1886.
 In 1947 he opened his gardens to the public and during this time also painted a magnificent ceiling space at La Mamounia Hotel.
 Later, French fashion designer Yves Saint-Laurent purchased the gardens.
 Today the Majorelle Gardens house a unique collection of flora and fauna along with the Berber Museum.

 The Old Spice Market

-The Rahba Kadima is a colourful market filled with a wide array of spices from Cumin, Cinnamon, Saffron, Dried Pepper and more.
+The Rahba Kadima is a colorful market filled with a wide array of spices from Cumin, Cinnamon, Saffron, Dried Pepper, and more.